Query a URL over HTTP and inspect response status, headers, redirects, and timing signals for diagnostics and crawl debugging.

 Preventive control is straightforward: standardize input, run a baseline before change, compare after change, and store both outputs in tickets or runbooks.

 HTTP Lookup is strongest when paired with adjacent checks.
-Recommended next tools in this cluster: HTTPS Lookup, HTTP Headers Check, Website Redirect Checker.
+Recommended next tools in this cluster: HTTPS Lookup, HTTP Headers Check, Website Redirect Checker, MAC Address Lookup.

 Escalate to deeper analysis when: